-In this tutorial, I’ll walk you through using Gyroflow to stabilize your drone videos—from installing the software to exporting your stabilized footage.
-Whether you’re a beginner or an experienced pilot, this guide will help you get the most out of Gyroflow.
+Gyroflow is a popular open-source tool that stabilizes FPV drone footage using gyro data from your camera or drone.
+It’s free and works with a wide range of cameras, allowing you to stabilize video using gyro data recorded internally (in-camera) or externally (like Betaflight Blackbox), then imported into Gyroflow.
+In this tutorial, I’ll walk you through using Gyroflow—from installing the software and adjusting settings to exporting your stabilized footage.
+Whether you’re a beginner or an experienced pilot, this guide will help you make the most of Gyroflow.

 Table of Contents